ImroBr/phamwiki/draft_FTA.md

 ## Introduction
 Fault Tree Analysis (FTA) is a deductive top-down failure analysis tool.
 Starting at the root cause of a potential failure, a breakdown of composite parts is established to identify, analyze and mitigate undesired state of a system.
 This is usually done visually resembling a flowchart, utilizing branches and specific logical gateways into what is called a _fault tree_.
 Analysis of the fault tree can be used for:
-* Providing clarity and logical foundation directly starting from a failure or otherwise underised state
+* Providing clarity and logical foundation directly starting from a failure or otherwise underised state.
 * Diagnosing and mitigating the caus(es) of a top event.
-* A tool in the design phase of a system.
+* A tool to assist in the design of a system, name to heop create (output/ lower level) requirement.
-*
+* Optimize and minimize resources.
+* Substantiate compliance with system safety/ reliability requirements.

 ## History
-Fault tree Analysis was originally developed in 1962 Bell laboratories by H. Watson and A Mears, to evaluate the _Minuteman I Intercontinental Ballistic Missile_ for the U.S. Air Force.
-Since then, fault trees have gained in popularity as a failure analysis tool.
+Fault tree Analysis was originally developed in 1962 Bell laboratories by H. Watson and A Mears, to evaluate the _Minuteman I Intercontinental Ballistic Missile_ for the U.S. Air Force.<sup>[1](# References)</sup> Since then, fault trees have gained in popularity as a failure analysis tool.

 ## Underlying systems
-Possible underlying system or system predecessor of current hazard analysis
+FTA is based on Reliability theory, Boolean algebra and probability theory.
+A very simple set of rules and symbols provides the mechanism for analyzing very complex systems, and complex relationships between hardware, software and humans. <sup>[1](# References)</sup>

 ## Variations
 Specific variations or successions of main hazard analysis method.